depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

 properties of MCTS provides the neural network with a founded way to reduce the search space.

-In this curriculum, you will focus on the study of two person zero-sum perfect information games and develop understanding so that you can completely grok AlphaGo Zero.
+In this curriculum, you will focus on the study of two-person zero-sum perfect information games and develop understanding so that you can completely grok AlphaGoZero.

 <br />
 # Common Resources: